-In clinical praxis, alleviating pain is the major goal in the medical and surgical therapies of endometriosis for several reasons.
-The consequence of persistent pain in the development of CS emphasizes that endometriosis and symptoms indicating endometriosis might benefit from being treated actively and perhaps more aggressively from the beginning when the woman seek medical care.
+benefit from being treated actively and perhaps more aggressively when the woman first seek medical care.
 This might, in accordance with our findings of a time-dependent association between duration of pain and reduced pain thresholds, prevent or at least minimize the development of a state that may cause severe human suffering and reduced QoL.
 A comprehensive schedule for investigation and treatment with a multi-disciplinary approach should be followed.
-If the traditional treatment for suspected endometriosis does not soon alleviate the symptoms, the diagnosis should be re-considered, and invasive diagnostic tools should be employed to verify the diagnosis.
+If traditional treatment for suspected endometriosis does not quickly alleviate the symptoms, the diagnosis should be re-considered and invasive diagnostic tools employed to verify the diagnosis.
 The treatment should then be focused on both the specific disease and proper management of the pain condition.
-The "disease-focused" vs. the "pain-focused" mechanisms behind the consequences of endometriosis pain have been described previously but need further illumination ^{4,5,12}.
+The "disease-focused" vs "pain-focused" mechanisms behind the consequences of endometriosis pain have been described previously but need further clarification.
+4,5,12

-CONCLUSION
+5 | CONCLUSION

 Women with PPP, with or without proven endometriosis, showed similar widespread alterations in pain thresholds with significantly reduced pain thresholds compared with a reference group of healthy women.
-These findings suggest that CS may be a general feature in women with PPP and it seems unrelated to the presence of endometriosis per se, but the duration (although assessed in a cross-sectional design) of the pain state might be a driving force in the development of sensitization.
+These findings suggest that CS may be a general feature in women with PPP and seem unrelated to the presence of endometriosis per se, but the duration (although assessed in a cross-sectional design) of the pain state might be a driving force in the development of sensitization.